Aliases for CALD1 Gene

 GeneCards Summary for CALD1 Gene

 CALD1 (Caldesmon 1) is a Protein Coding gene.
-Diseases associated with CALD1 include Mixed Endometrial Stromal And Smooth Muscle Tumor and Kidney Leiomyosarcoma.
-Among its related pathways are Development Angiotensin activation of ERK and Cytoskeletal Signaling.
-GO annotations related to this gene include actin binding and myosin binding.
+Diseases associated with CALD1 include Kidney Leiomyosarcoma and Mixed Endometrial Stromal And Smooth Muscle Tumor.
+Among its related pathways are Cardiac conduction and Smooth Muscle Contraction.
+Gene Ontology (GO) annotations related to this gene include actin binding and myosin binding.
 An important paralog of this gene is LSP1.

 UniProtKB/Swiss-Prot for CALD1 Gene

 Actin- and myosin-binding protein implicated in the regulation of actomyosin interactions in smooth muscle and nonmuscle cells (could act as a bridge between myosin and actin filaments).
 Stimulates actin binding of tropomyosin which increases the stabilization of actin filament structure.
 In muscle tissues, inhibits the actomyosin ATPase by binding to F-actin.
 This inhibition is attenuated by calcium-calmodulin and is potentiated by tropomyosin.
 Interacts with actin, myosin, two molecules of tropomyosin and with calmodulin.
 Also play an essential role during cellular mitosis and receptor capping.
 Involved in Schwann cell migration during peripheral nerve regeneration (By similarity).